jamesbuckett/ckad-bootcamp/04-kubernetes-networking.md

 I lied there is one extra service:
 * [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname):
+  * Services of type ExternalName map a Service to a DNS name
   * Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value
-  * No proxying of any kind is set up.
+  * No proxying of any kind is set up

 </p>
 </details>